Skip to main content

 The 7 principles of design and how to implement them

-With today’s consumers prioritizing user experience (UX), businesses must develop products that not only provide the functionality customers want but also evoke positive associations and feelings.
-Millions of dollars and hours are spent ensuring the products hitting the shelves are well-designed and immediately resonate with consumers.
+These principles matter beyond aesthetics.
+Consumers prioritize , so products need to deliver the functionality customers want while evoking positive associations and feelings.
+Businesses spend millions of dollars and hours making sure the products hitting the shelves are well-designed and immediately resonate with consumers.

 What is “good design”?

-Like art, each consumer experiences a product design differently.
-A product will evoke unique thoughts and feelings in different people.
-There are accepted conventions for creating products of value, meaning that good product design, like art, must follow established objective criteria.
+Like art, every consumer experiences a product design differently—the same product evokes unique thoughts and feelings in different people.
+But good design isn’t wholly subjective.
+There are accepted conventions for creating products of value, meaning that good , like art, follows established objective criteria.

 Good design yields products that are attractive, intuitive, and easy to use.
-They provide an aesthetic appeal that consumers love, and there’s no need to read a 30-page technical manual or call customer service before you can use them for the first time.
+They provide an aesthetic appeal that consumers love, and there’s no need to read a 30-page technical manual or call customer service before using them for the first time.
 In a well-designed product, information about users’ needs and wants is incorporated into every component.

 Design elements vs. design principles

-Design elements are the objects used to design a composition.
-These elements include shapes, lines, color, value, texture, space, and form.
-They are the basis for any design you can think of.
+Design elements are the objects used to design a composition—shapes, lines, color, value, texture, space, and form.
+They’re the basis for any design you can think of.
 Design principles are how these elements are used in the design to create the final product.

 What are the seven principles of design?

-In well-designed products, you’ll find a combination of these seven principles.
-They allow you to take the elements and arrange them in appealing and useful ways.
+Well-designed products combine these seven principles.
+They let you take the elements and arrange them in appealing and useful ways.

 Alignment and balance

-When we refer to alignment and balance, we’re talking about how the elements are arranged in a design.
+Alignment and balance describe how the elements are arranged in a design.
 They may be arranged in one of three ways: asymmetrically, symmetrically, or radially.

 Depending on your choice of balance, the elements may assume equal or differing prominence within the design.
-Alignment is closely related to balance and refers to how well the elements are lined up within a design or composition.
+Alignment is closely related to balance and refers to how well the elements line up within a design or composition.
 Poor alignment gives the visual impression of clutter and incompleteness.

 Contrast

-As a design principle, contrast involves using visually distinct elements close to one another.
-By using strikingly different elements, you can draw attention to a focal point, elevate elements, and create markedly different designs.
+Contrast involves placing visually distinct elements close to one another.
+By using strikingly different elements, you can draw attention to a focal point, lift key elements, and create markedly different designs.

-For example, when you use colors opposite from each other on a color wheel or present words from a passage in larger font, you’re using contrast.
+For example, when you use colors opposite each other on a color wheel or present words from a passage in a larger font, you’re using contrast.

 Emphasis